diodoliz/RPIwiki/pic/line-pairing-analysis.md

 # Line Pairing Analysis
 Some usefull queries for LP analysis.

-## 1 - Look at the LP rates, and see how successfull material numbers are extracted.
-PICI does not need to capture the Material Number, Description and Price iformation works for pairing most of the time.
+## 1 - Look at the LP rates
+See how successfull material numbers are extracted.
+PICI does not need to capture the Material Number to Pair the line.
+Description and Price iformation works for pairing most of the time.
+When you see

 ```sql
 -- Show line pairing stats by Vendor.
 This queuery also shows extraction rates.
 Low % of LP and High Blank rate is good indication to add some formats to BRWMAT table